swiftlang/swift-foundation/Proposals/0023-progress-manager.md

     /// Adds a ProgressReporter as a child to a Foundation.Progress.
     ///
     /// - Parameters:
-    ///   - output: A `ProgressReporter` instance.
+    ///   - reporter: A `ProgressReporter` instance.
     ///   - count: Number of units delegated from `self`'s `totalCount` to Progress Reporter. public func addChild(_ reporter: ProgressReporter, withPendingUnitCount count: Int) }